-This appendix provides distributions of exemptions by program, borough and type of housing for FY 2012.
-Information on the number of housing units, the exempt assessed value, and the taxable assessed value is included.
+This appendix provides distributions of exemptions by program, borough and building type for FY 2014.
+Information on the number of units, the exempt assessed value, and the taxable assessed value is included.
 The number of exemptions presented in Part II of this report may not equal the number of properties presented in this appendix.
 For example, a single property may receive more than one J-51 exemption if the rehabilitation of the property consisted of separate improvements initiated at different times.
 Consequently, the data in Part II would account for two exemptions, while the statistical appendix would count one property.